DarrenHuangTW/overdose-rag/speaker_notes.md

 **Get audience involved:**

 1. **"Guess the Similarity Game":**
-   - "Pizza" vs "Italian food" - what score do you think?
-(Hint: remember 0.648 for koala-kangaroo)"
+   - "Pizza" vs "Italian food" - what score do you think?"
    - "SEO audit" vs "website optimization review" - similar or different?"
-   - **Reveal answers and explain why the scores make sense**

 2. **"Category Clustering Challenge":**
    - Show mixed words, ask audience to predict which will cluster together